 The ground floor also accommodated the critically ill and poverty-stricken residents, while those who could afford to pay more stayed on the second and third storeys.
 Many residents were emaciated, with some suffering vocally in pain, while others slept quietly, but all were waiting for their time to die.

-In an oral history interview from the National Archives, Dr Lo Hong Ling, who was a medical doctor practising in Smith Street during the 1960s, described many instances of how people who were on their death beds would start to see and hear strange things when they closed their eyes at night, such as the clanking of chains and the sensation of being dragged away by people wearing the faces of bulls and cows.
+In an oral history interview from the National Archives, Dr Lo Hong Ling, who was a medical doctor practising at Smith Street during the 1960s, described many instances of how people who were on their death beds would start to see and hear strange things when they closed their eyes at night, such as the clanking of chains and the sensation of being dragged away by people wearing the faces of bulls and cows.

-In other smaller and less well-furnished unlicensed death houses, there was no segregation of the sexes; men and women alike slept on thin straw mats, old blankets donated by well wishers or thin mattresses provided by their relatives.
+In other smaller and less well-furnished unlicensed death houses, there was no segregation of the sexes; men and women alike slept on thin straw mats, old blankets donated by well-wishers or thin mattresses provided by their relatives.
 These would be discarded upon the deaths of their users.
 Residents who could afford to pay more were given better quarters, such as a corner for more privacy.

 The caretaker of the death house provided minimal care for the residents.
 Meals were provided for the residents by their own relatives, who delivered them in tiffin carriers.
 Poorer residents had their meals served on banana or yam leaves or even wrapped in newspaper.